umarhassan-mitodl/17.407-fall-2005/content/pages/readings.md

 Fravel, M. Taylor.
 "Regime Insecurity and International Cooperation: Explaining China's Compromises in Territorial Disputes." *International Security* 30, no. 2 (Fall 2005 forthcoming).

-Li, Nan. "[From Revolutionary Internationalism to Conservative Nationalism: The Chinese Military's Discourse on National Security and Identity in the Post-Mao Era](http://www.isn.ethz.ch/isn/Digital-Library/Publications/Detail/?ots591=0C54E3B3-1E9C-BE1E-2C24-A6A8C7060233&lng=en&id=30018)." *Peaceworks no. 39.* Washington, DC: United States Institute of Peace, 2001.
+Li, Nan. "{{% resource_link "083b2e1b-e618-4b5a-adc1-be68d9bd57e3" "From Revolutionary Internationalism to Conservative Nationalism: The Chinese Military's Discourse on National Security and Identity in the Post-Mao Era" %}}." *Peaceworks no. 39.* Washington, DC: United States Institute of Peace, 2001.

 Guan, Ang Cheng.
 "The South China Sea Dispute Revisited." *Australian Journal of International Affairs* 54, no. 2 (2000): 201-215.